Frequently Asked Questions

-How many Flow boxes (supers) do I need per hive?
+How many Flow Supers do I need per hive?

-One Flow super per hive is the simple answer as you can keep tapping off the honey which gives the bees room to keep working and making more honey.
-However if you llive in areas with a very high nectar flow or if your existing beehives are particularly large we would recommend you use two Flow supers or more.
-The Flow hive is new
+One Flow Super per hive is the simple answer as you can keep tapping off the honey which gives the bees room to keep working and making more honey.
+However if you live in areas with a very high nectar flow or if your existing beehives are particularly large we would recommend you use two Flow supers or more.
+The Flow Hive is new

 Do I need to leave some honey in the hive for the bees?